sunflowerdojo/sunflowerdojo.github.io/_drafts/the-frustrations-of-using-atlassians-suite-part-ii357-revision-v1-The-Frustrations-of-using-Atlassians-Suite-Part-II.md

 guid: https://www.sunflowerdojo.com/2020/09/11/357-revision-v1/
 permalink: /2020/09/11/357-revision-v1/
 ---
-It&#8217;s the little things that change over time that make a product less enjoyable to use.
-It&#8217;s sad to see users&#8217; control and freedom being slowly eroded over time.
+It's the little things that change over time that make a product less enjoyable to use.
+It's sad to see users' control and freedom being slowly eroded over time.

 **Unexpected Jira changes**

 As of the time of writing this post:

-  * Right-clicking in the scrum view on stories and tickets does not show the browser&#8217;s context menu; right-clicking has been hijacked by Jira and presents its own context menu
+  * Right-clicking in the scrum view on stories and tickets does not show the browser's context menu; right-clicking has been hijacked by Jira and presents its own context menu
   * Left-clicking in the scrum view on story numbers does not always open the story, for whatever reason, and makes me feel like an idiot

 This breaks my expectations that:

-  * Right clicking anywhere in the page will give me the browser&#8217;s context menu so I can debug the UI
+  * Right clicking anywhere in the page will give me the browser's context menu so I can debug the UI
   * Left clicking on story numbers will always open the story

 **Unexpected Bitbucket changes**